Doroni Aerospace Carbon One (concept design)

 - Windows: Open cockpit with seat belt and shoulder harness restraint system

-- Landing gear: Fixed landing gear or the aircraft lands on the bottom of its ducted propeller housings
+- Landing gear: Unknown.
+The aircraft possibly lands gear on the bottom of its ducted propeller housings.

 - Safety Features: The aircraft can take over the flying of the aircraft, if the passenger makes a mistake during flight because the aircraft will have Artificial Intelligence (AI) to keep the passenger safe.
 The aircraft is also self-balancing.
 Distributed Electric Propulsion (DEP), provides safety through redundancy for its passengers and/or cargo.
 DEP means having multiple propellers and motors on the aircraft so if one or more motors or propellers fail, the other working motors and propellers can safely land the aircraft.